rnicolasp/rnp_entorns/readme.md

-#Hello world second world war was a lie
+#Hello world second world war was a lie, everything they told you is a construction
 #Lo muerto no jablan

 2 leuros el cafe